Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 In the excellent book Atomic Habits by James Clear, he has 4 laws of habit making which I think translate well to building wealth.

-Make it obvious – Set a time each week and month to review your finances.
+Make it obvious – Set a weekly and monthly time to review your finances.
 Maybe the begging of the month or week when hope is at it highest, not the end when you are tired and fed up.

 Make it satisfying. – Set up a wall planner or graph to show your progress.
 The charity fundraising thermometer might give you an excellent visual to show your savings and wealth going up.